jeronimov/Data-Science/Codebook.md

 ---

 ###Subject (2)
-The person identifier who performed activitiesValues: 1..30
+The person identifier who performed activities
+1..30

 ###Activity (1)
 One of the six activity identifier